IUS-CS/c490-project-mnbacala/README.md

 Additionally, for this section, you must describe how your app will meet the data persistence requirement.
 Describe where the data will be stored (e.g., on the device, in the cloud, etc.), how it will be stored (e.g., in an SQL database), at what points during app execution that the storage of data will occur (consider using the Android app Life Cycle for describing when), how the data will be retrieved upon restart of the app, and at what point it will be retrieved (again, consider utilizing the Android app Life Cycle).

 Finally, for this section, describe how your app will communicate to the outside world.
 By what means (e.g., Bluetooth, Wi-Fi to Internet, etc.), for what purpose this outside world communication serves with respect to supporting the app’s functionality, and describe what devices or external resources are on the other end of the communication.
 If the device or other resource at the other end of the communication is going to be created by you (i.e., it does not already exist), then you must give specific details on how you will setup and configure this other device/resource.

-In my app's user interface, it will consist of five screens, a home screen containing three buttons, two square buttons next to one another, and one button underneath the two buttons.
-One button for clothes, which will pull data from /r/frugalmalefashion, one button for shoes, which will pull data from /r/sneakerdeals, and one button for both, which will pull data from both subreddits.
-Three screens, Clothes, Shoes, Clothes and Shoes, will have the same-style layout, a title bar, floating back button, and a feed of posts containing the submission's title and image of product.
-The browser window will have a top title bar, that will contain a 'Done' button, returning to the previous window, as well as a bottom navigation bar containing a back button, forward button, share button, and open a button to open the webpage in a web browser.

-Regarding the data persistence requirement, the data will be cached within the device storage.
-The user will be able to swipe right from the edge of the screen to return back to the previous menu.
-The user will not lose any input data when swiching between screens, the save state will be stored locally.
-When switching screens, the app will seamlessly save and restore the user's UI state to ensure the user's user interface state expectation.

 ## 2.1 User Interface